LitiumAB/Education/Developer Education/Bookstore/React/README.md

 To read the data from the `litium-request-context`-header in our Web API on the server we only need to inject `RequestModelAccessor` in the controller.

 1. Inject `RequestModelAccessor` in the constructor of `AuthorApiController`
-1. Create an overload to method `GetBooksByAuthor()` without the id-parameter and call the overloaded method using page-id from `RequestModel` :
+1. Create an overload to method `GetAuthor()` without the id-parameter and call the overloaded method using page-id from `RequestModel` :
     ```C#
     [HttpGet]
     [Route("author")]